How Ryan Grubb’s new Seahawks offense is ‘right on schedule’--and fits Geno Smith’s skills

 “I couldn’t be more happy with where we are at.”

-Where are the Seahawks in installing Grubb’s UW Huskies, in the final days of voluntary offseason work and before the mandatory team minicamp over three days next week?
+Where are the Seahawks in the final days of voluntary offseason work and before the mandatory team minicamp over three days next week?

 “I would say we are closing in on 50% of our installation,” Grubb said.